haravich/SMTP-API/README.md

 # API

-API is the solution, we run our API as a web service.
+API is the way we can have interfacing with our Mail Server, we run our API as a web service.
 By sending the JSON data to our API's we can send the emails from our Mail Server and that too with authentication.

 # Interesting isn't it?